acut3/acut3.github.io/_drafts/bugpoc-wacky-xss-challenge.markdown

 it share its parent's origin.

-* Since we can't iframe `https://wacky.buggywebsite.com/frame.html`, we're opening it as a new window in an `onclick()` handler on our malicous page.
+* Since we can't iframe `https://wacky.buggywebsite.com/frame.html`, we're opening it as a new window in an `onclick()` handler on our malicious page.
 The (improper) check that makes sure the page is iframed is bypassed by setting the name of the new window to `iframe`